- Trip Code : NTE-KBHS28

 Arrival in Kathmandu (1,300m/4,264ft).

-- Welcome you and transfer to the hotel.
+- Airport pick-up and transfer to the hotel.

 - Early morning breakfast.

-- Visit Pashupatinath temple, Swyambhu, Bouddhanath Stupa and Kathmandu Durbar Square, UNESCO – World Heritage Site.
+- Visit Pashupatinath temple, Swoyambhu, Bouddhanath Stupa and Kathmandu Durbar Square, UNESCO – World Heritage Site.

 - Stay overnight at the hotel.